dataset-ninja/dataset-ninja/ABOUT.md

 <article>

   ## Why datasets?
-  Data is the crucial factor for machine learning, especially for computer vision.
-You can easily find SotA neural network architechtures freely available for the majority of models, but almost never — the data.
+  Data is a crucial factor for machine learning, especially for computer vision.
+You can easily find SotA neural network architectures freely available for the majority of models, but almost never — the data.

 </article>

 <article>

   ## I want my dataset to be here
   Yay, that's the spirit!
 Please [create](https://github.com/dataset-ninja/dataset-ninja/discussions/new?category=new-dataset-proposal) a new dataset proposal and don't forget to attach a brief description, license and download link to your dataset.
-Take note, that we only post datasets with open licenses.

 </article>

 <article>

   ## I don't want my dataset to be here
-  Sorry to hear that. 😢 Send us a message to [abuse@datasetninja.com](mailto:abuse@datasetninja.com) from the email address so that we can verify you as the owner and we remove it in no time.
+  Sorry to hear that. 😢 Send us a message to [inbox@datasetninja.com](mailto:inbox@datasetninja.com) from the email address so that we can verify you as the owner and we will remove it quickly.

 </article>

 <article>

   ## Are those datasets free?
-  Datasets you can find here are mostly distributed under open licenses, but please always make sure to check the corresponding *License* section of every dataset you plan to use — some may require attribution.
+  Datasets you can find here are mostly distributed under open licenses, but please always make sure to check the corresponding *License* section of every dataset you plan to use — some may be commercial or require attribution.

 </article>